 If you don’t believe me, below is the statement from the Authy Backup Password Recovery article.

 Since the Backups password is never sent to Authy or stored in our servers, Authy support is unable to recover your password.Authy

 What happens if you lose your phone with Authy?

 Unlike losing your phone with Google Authenticator on it, if your phone was lost or stolen, and you had Authy installed on it, Authy will help you regain access.

 You must follow the Authy recovery process guide and select the best option available to you as it all depends on your specific situation.
-For example, the recovery process might be different if you have a new phone number but the same device or new phone number and new device.
+For example, the recovery process might be different if you have a new phone number but the same device or new phone number and a new device.

-Make sure to follow Authy guide and be patient as the process may take up to 24 hours.
+Make sure to follow the Authy guide and be patient as the process may take up to 24 hours.

 Authy 2FA recovery process.

 Assuming that you did not forget your Authy Backup Password, but you are unable to either install Authy on your new device or your phone number has changed, Authy offers a 24-hour account recovery process.

 But be prepared though, the reason this process may take up to 24 hours is that Authy will have to be sure that you are who you say you are before allowing you to install Authy.